Queen Mary University of London

-You’ll have access to the student-led Senior Status Society, which offers support and guidance with coursework and organises events and opportunities exclusively for Senior Status students.
+Worried about returning to education?
+As well as support from our teaching team, you’ll have access to the student-led Senior Status Society, which offers support with coursework and organises events exclusively for Senior Status students.
+So, make your ambition a reality and start your journey into law with us.

 YEAR 1